aao-fyi/hosts/README.md

 + ByteDance, Douyin, and TikTok are properties of [ByteDance Ltd](https://bytedance.com/).
 + Emby and MediaBrowser are properties of [Emby](https://emby.media/).
 + Google and YouTube are properties of [Google LLC](https://google.com/).
++ GoTo, Grasshopper, Hamachi, LastPass, LogMeIn, and RemotelyAnywhere are properties of [GoTo](https://goto.com/).
 + Meta, Facebook, Instagram, and WhatsApp are properties of [Meta Platforms, Inc](https://meta.com/).
 + Plex are properties of [Plex Inc](https://plex.tv/).
 + Roku, Dynastrom, and The Roku Channel are properties of [Roku](https://roku.com/).